Morglaf/BookBrew/README.md

 ## Templates

-The plugin comes with several built-in templates:
+The plugin currently comes with one built-in template:
-- A5 format with Garamond font
 - Brsnob A5 format with Garamond font

+More templates will be added in future updates.

 Templates are located in `.obsidian/plugins/bookbrew/typeset/layout/`

 ## Imposition Schemes

 Available imposition schemes:
-- A5 on A3 (8 pages per signature)
-- A5 on A4 (4 pages per signature)
 - Brsnob A5 on A4 (4 pages per signature or spread)

 Imposition files are in `.obsidian/plugins/bookbrew/typeset/impose/`